Will-Banksy/lkm_template/README.md

 ```

 This will connect to the SSH daemon/service running on the pi and transfer the module, and then drop you into a shell (this will require entering the password for SSH twice unless a different authentication mechanism is set up).

+## Cleanup

+Simply run `make clean`, which just deletes the .ko file and target directory.